amjadimdad00/DinoDash/README.md

-# DinoDash
+# DinoDash 🦖🌟

-An entertaining Dino game that challenges users to navigate a dinosaur through obstacles.
-Features include simple controls, engaging gameplay, and a responsive design.
+An entertaining Dino game that challenges users to navigate a dinosaur through obstacles 🏃‍♂️.
+Features include simple controls 🎮, engaging gameplay 🎉, and a responsive design 📱💻.

-## Game Interface
+## Game Interface 📸

 ![DinoDash](/DinoDash.png)